Land Ownership and Liability

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 This section concerns matters of title to real property, as well as liability for injuries that are property-related, status of easements, avoiding trespass, and property taxes.
-(Liabilities of an operational nature – such as nuisance – appear in the Agribusiness Law section) Keywords include: land title, co-tenancy, joint tenancy, heirs property, partition, hunting leases, tree fall, farm gates, recreational liability.
+(Liabilities of an operational nature – such as nuisance – appear in the Agribusiness Law section) Keywords include: land title, co-tenancy, joint tenancy, heirs property, partition, water rights, drainage, hunting leases, tree fall, farm gates, recreational liability.